jonuy/illuminate/README.md

+> ## illuminate
+> \i-ˈlü-mə-nət\
+>
+> : to shine light on (something)

-Illuminate is a small set of scripts that helps us gather and process user data.
+Illuminate is a small set of scripts that helps us gather and process data to better understand user growth and behavior.

 ## Requirements